Revision and exams

 - Study groups

-Revising as a group can gives you an opportunity to quiz and test each other and share example answers.
+Revising as a group can gives you an opportunity to quiz and test each other.
 Have a go at explaining topics to others without referring to your notes.
 It’s a great way to aid your own memory and understanding.

 - Mind maps and other notes

 - Spread out your tests

-Test yourself on the same material at the end of the day, the next day and the week.
-Change up the order of what you test yourself on so that you don’t get used to the same pattern.
+Test yourself on the same material at the end of the day, the next day and at the end of the week.
+Change the order of what you test yourself on so that you don’t get used to the same pattern.

-Georgia taks about her revison techniques and how to prepare
+Georgia talks about her revision techniques and how to prepare

 - Video transcript